dmulholl/ironclad/readme.md

 # Ironclad

-A command line utility for creating and managing encrypted password databases.
+Ironclad is a command line tool for creating and managing encrypted password databases.

     $ ironclad --help